-Typically waste water treatment processes consist of a series of stages, both mechanical and biological, which clean the water and remove contaminants.
-Foaming issues can arise during these stages due to presence of surface active/ foam stabilizing chemicals in the wastewater.
+Waste water treatment processes consist of a series of stages – both mechanical and biological – that clean the water and remove contaminants.
+However, it’s not uncommon for foaming issues to arise during these stages due to the presence of surface active and foam stabilising chemicals in the wastewater.

-A range of FLOFOAM chemistries including Mineral oil, Silicone, Natural & Synthetic organic, are available to meet the particular requirements of various wastewater applications and are effective at low addition rates with typical dosage levels in the range of 5-20ppm.
+These antifoams are available to meet the particular requirements of various wastewater applications and are effective at low addition rates with typical dosage levels in the range of 5-20ppm.